megandsouza03/WordSearch/README.md

 ```
 Parameter 0 : N which Generates a N X N matrix

-Parameter 1 : Name of the Text File to Generator the Dictionary
+Parameter 1 : Name of the Text File to Generate the Dictionary

 # Implementation
 1. Dictionary is implemented as a Trie Structure (WordDictionary.java)